doriansmiley/serverless-tools/README.md

 ````
 TODO: add sample for running integration tests

+## Docs
+Once the API is started the docs can be served at /docs/index

+## Health Check
+The default route (/) contains a health check message.
+You can create a controller top perform deep health checks if you want.

 ### Where to Go From Here

 Update your application readme.
 Then proceed to code out your controllers.
 Be sure to update the corresponding unit tests.